-Environmental Impact

-Data Requirements Environmental imp

-Proposed Sco ring Guidelines: Proposed score (out of 10):

-Project has no adverse e environmental impacts 10
+Environmental Impact Data Requirements Environmental impacts of project, included in project description Proposed Scoring Guidelines: Proposed score (out of 10): Project has no adverse environmental impacts 10

-= se environmental impacts nental category 6

-- se environmental impacts nental categories 3

-= se environmental impacts ategories 0

-not availabl e (leave blank) 0
+Project will have adverse environmental impacts in 1 environmental category 6 Project will have adverse environmental impacts in 2-3 environmental categories 3 Project will have adverse environmental impacts in 4+ categories 0 not available (leave blank) 0

 - 1. The scoring of this category is based on the anticipated level of environmental impacts which must be documented in the broader project description. - 2.
 An adverse environmental impact is defined as a negative change compared to the current environmental condition (the condition prior to the project), after appropriate mitigation has been implemented. - 3.
-Environmental net impact categories include: - Impacts to water quality (i.e., project includes work in a watershed identified by TCEQ's Watershed Action Planning list of impaired or special interest areas; increases velocities; increases surface water run-off pollution, or requires relocation of wastewater discharge into sensitive area); - b.
-Impacts to cultural heritage (i.e., project work proposed in areas with Texas Historical Commission identified antiquities); - c.
-Impacts to habitat, biodiversity and ecology (i.e., proposed work in area with endangered, protected, or sensitive species); - d.
-Impacts to air quality (i.e., project requires tree and/or other vegetation removal; reduction of green spaces; increases air pollution during construction and/or operation); - e.
-Impacts to natural resources (i.e., project impacts designated coastal natural resource areas, or wetland); - f.
-Impacts to agricultural resources/properties (i.e., agricultural properties acquired for detention or channel improvements); - i.
-Impacts to soils/erosion and sedimentation (i.e., increased velocities during more frequent events such as the 2-year storm) - 4.
+Environmental net impact categories include: - a.
+Impacts to water quality (i.e. project includes work in a watershed identified by TCEQ's Watershed Action Planning list of impaired or special interest areas; increases velocities; increases surface water run-off pollution, or requires relocation of wastewater discharge into sensitive area); - b.
+Impacts to cultural heritage (i.e. project work proposed in areas with Texas Historical Commission identified antiquities); - c.
+Impacts to habitat, biodiversity and ecology (i.e. proposed work in area with endangered, protected, or sensitive species); - d.
+Impacts to air quality (i.e. project requires tree and/or other vegetation removal; reduction of green spaces; increases air pollution during construction and/or operation); - e.
+Impacts to natural resources (i.e. project impacts designated coastal natural resource areas, or wetland); - f.
+Impacts to agricultural resources/properties (i.e. agricultural properties acquired for detention or channel improvements); - i.
+Impacts to soils/erosion and sedimentation (i.e. increased velocities during more frequent events such as the 2-year storm) - 4.
 Report the impact level and score accordingly.